Upper Aerodigestive Tract Problems including Dysphagia, Dysphonia and Globus Referral Access Criteria

 • Unexplained persistent throat pain (>4-6 weeks)

-• Progressive aerodigestive tract symptoms associated with any ‘red flags’:
+• Progressive aerodigestive tract symptoms as above associated with any ‘red flags’:

 • Neurological history (e.g. CVA, progressive degenerative disease)